$130 $60 (save 54%)

-Yellow-green – This type of green seems to be associated with negative connotations as it is reported to suggest sickness, cowardice, discord, and jealousy.
+This type of green seems to be associated with negative connotations as it is reported to suggest sickness, cowardice, discord, and jealousy.
 Despite these interpretations, this color is typically used in sneakers to add a pop of color.
-Some of the shoes that fall in this color category are Reebok Instapump Fury OG in Solar Yellow/Green and Gucci Coda Neon Leather in Green.
+Some of the shoes that fall in this color category are the OG Instapump Fury in Solar Yellow/Green and Gucci Coda Neon Leather in Green.

-Jade green – This color is associated with trust, diplomacy and spiritual generosity as it is said to increase worldly wisdom and assists in the journey towards enlightenment.
-Converse One Star Pinstripe Ox in Mint Green/Jade Lime/White and New Balance 574 in Jade Green/Fluorescent Green are some kicks in this color.
+This color is associated with trust, diplomacy and spiritual generosity as it is said to increase worldly wisdom and assists in the journey towards enlightenment.
+Converse One Star Pinstripe Ox in Mint Green/Jade Lime/White and NB 574 in Jade Green/Fluorescent Green are some kicks in this color.

-Olive green – It is a deep yellowish-green and is the traditional color for peace, although ironically it is also associated with soldiers.
+It is a deep yellowish-green and is the traditional color for peace, although ironically it is also associated with soldiers.
 This color also suggests deceit and treachery.
 This color provides a more mature look to the shoe.
-Look up Puma Bow in Olive Green and Nike Air Presto Ultra Breathe in Olive Green as examples.
+Look up the Bow sneaker from Puma in Olive Green and Nike Air Presto Ultra Breathe in Olive Green as examples.

 Green in all tones had been used in sneakers in many ways: some went all the way with a tonal green sneaker, others combined it with other colors while a few used it as stylish accents to elevate plain-looking sneakers.
 Here are some outstanding sneakers that somehow incorporated green in their design.